If you ask what are “Aurora Lights”, it is a natural light phenomenon in the dark sky.

 What is Aurora Borealis?

-People living in more temperate climates or even at the Equator never see them as they can only be seen as far south as 35 degrees north latitude.
+People living in more temperate climates or even at the Equator never see the green lights.

 What does Aurora Borealis mean ?